getalp/Flaubert/README.md

 ### Text classification
 The Cross-Lingual Sentiment CLS dataset is publicly available and can be downloaded at [this](https://webis.de/data/webis-cls-10.html) adress.

-To fine-tune FauBERT on the CLS dataset:
+To fine-tune FlauBERT on the CLS dataset:
 ```bash
 TBD
 ```

-To evaluate FauBERT on the CLS dataset:
+To evaluate FlauBERT on the CLS dataset:
 ```bash
 TBD
 ```